Fco-bit/EAN_REST_API/README.md

 # EAN_REST_API
 REST API built using Spring framework that allows the retrieval of product information from barcodes (EAN) as well as making CRUD petitions to the entities involved
 (Products and Provider).
+# EAN_REST_API
+REST API built using Spring framework that allows the retrieval of product information from barcodes (EAN) as well as making CRUD petitions to the entities involved
+(Products and Provider).

 ## Introduction
 EANs are codes with this format: PPPPPPP+NNNNN+D.